 For more detailed information on EVERYTHING you need to know about visiting Angkor Wat, including tickets, transport, packing, etc., check out our Ultimate Guide to Angkor Wat.

-If nothing else, I would strongly urge you to read the safety and historical sections to ensure you are properly prepared for your visit and, if you’ve not done so already, invest in good travel insurance.
+If nothing else, we would strongly urge you to read the safety and historical sections to ensure you are properly prepared for your visit and, if you’ve not done so already, invest in good travel insurance.

 A note on responsible tourism